UFC 289: Nunes vs. Aldana | Event Profile, Full Results & Legacy

 The Build-Up

-Amanda Nunes had reclaimed the bantamweight title at UFC 277 in July 2022 with a dominant five-round unanimous-decision win over Julianna Pena.
-She had publicly stated that UFC 289 would be her final UFC fight before the announcement; the Vancouver card was framed as her championship farewell.
-Irene Aldana was 14-7, ranked #4 in the women's bantamweight division, and the most technically complete challenger Nunes had faced since Pena.
+Amanda Nunes had reclaimed the bantamweight title at UFC 277 in July 2022.
+She had publicly stated UFC 289 would be her final fight.
+Irene Aldana was 14-7, ranked #4 in the division.
+Nunes was a -500 favourite.

 Main Event: Nunes vs. Aldana

 Nunes controlled all five rounds.
 She used her boxing to control distance through round one, scored a takedown at 3:30, and finished on top.
-Round two was similar — Aldana's combination striking was sharp but too infrequent to win rounds against Nunes's volume.
-Rounds three and four were Nunes's on volume and clinch control; round five was a championship formality.
+Aldana's combination striking was sharp but too infrequent.
 Final scorecards: 49-46, 49-46, 49-46.

-In the cage immediately after the result, Amanda Nunes climbed the cage, pointed to the crowd, and announced her retirement from MMA.
-She climbed down, was joined by her wife Nina Ansaroff and their daughter Raegan, and the family celebrated at the center of the cage.
-Rogers Arena gave her a sustained standing ovation.
+In the cage immediately after, Amanda Nunes announced her retirement.
+She was joined by her wife Nina Ansaroff and their daughter Raegan at center cage.
+Rogers Arena gave her a standing ovation.
 She finished her career 23-5 at age 35 — the most decorated women's championship career in UFC history.

 Co-Main Event: Oliveira vs. Dariush

-Round two ended at 2:57.
-Oliveira scored a second takedown at 1:30, worked to Dariush's back at 2:15, and locked in a tight rear-naked choke.
-Dariush defended for 40 seconds before tapping at 2:57.
-Charles Oliveira was back in the lightweight title picture.
-The win positioned him as the #1 contender for Islam Makhachev's next defense.
+Round one: Oliveira's volume striking and clinch work controlled the distance; he scored a takedown at 3:30.
+Round two ended at 2:57 — Oliveira took Dariush's back at 2:15 and locked in a tight rear-naked choke.
+Dariush tapped at 2:57.
+Oliveira was back in the lightweight title picture.

 Full Results